 3. Digestive issues such as bloating, constipation, or diarrhea

-5. Difficulty concentrating, poor memory, lack of focus, ADD, ADHD and brain fog
+5. Difficulty concentrating, poor memory, lack of focus, ADD, ADHD, and/or brain fog

 6. Skin issues such as eczema, psoriasis, hives, and rashes